ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.32 08/16/2022
+* NEW: Added Sticky Table of Content #241
+* TWEAK: Improved admin UI & UX #245
+* TWEAK: Audit onboarding as a first time user #243
+* TWEAK: Audit default options #242 #246
+* BUG: Capitalizing the first letter of each title in the table of content #252
+* BUG: Need to fix the sidebar position #251

 = 2.0.31.1 08/03/2022
 * BUG: TOC not working with the SEOWP theme #230